Baudo guan: Description

 Structurally typical for a guan, the bird is about 65 cm tall and the body is mostly dark brown.
 On the breast and neck there are regular, small white patches.
 Around the neck and head the brown is slightly darker and tending to greyish-brown, making the patching more visible.
 The head is plain, a feature that distinguishes this species from all other species of Guan living in that region of South America: all other guans of the same genus have pale markings on the head.
 Both the legs and the dewlap are red, but the dewlap is brighter and more visible than the legs.

+Baudó guan (as Orton's guan) appears in a 1908 publication of The World's Birds by Frank Finn.

 Territorial calls are made around dawn, a far-carrying guttural bawling waou.
 The birds warn each other of the approach of human with low, soft, and prolonged rising whistles.
 The alarm call of konh-konh-konh-konh, is repeated several time, but is rarely heard.
 This alarm call is also shared by other Penelope species.